 Click Here for tab for A Thousand Years by Christina Perri

-This song rose to prominence primarily because of its feature in the exceptionally popular movie franchise ‘Twilight’.
-But irrespective of that the song really can stand on its own two feet with its pristine production and powerful delivery.
-It has been certified at 10x platinum in the United States selling over 3.5 million copies, and the official music video is currently at over 2 billion views on YouTube!
+This song rose to prominence after being featured in the exceptionally popular movie franchise Twilight.
+But the song really can stand on its own two feet, with its pristine production and powerful delivery.
+It has been certified at 10x platinum in the United States, selling over 3.5 million copies and the official music video is currently at over 2.3 billion views on YouTube!

-Despite the song being piano/vocally driven there is a distinct acoustic guitar part behind it that is holding down the chordal flow of the song.
-We just need to follow by using a capo on the 3rd fret of the guitar and using the chords G, D/F sharp, Em7, Cadd9, and finally Dsus4.
+Despite the song being piano/vocally driven, there is a distinct acoustic guitar part behind it that is holding down the chordal flow of the song.
+We just need to follow by using a capo on the 3rd fret of the guitar and using the chords: G, D/F sharp, Em7, Cadd9, and Dsus4.